 Financial stress doesn't just affect worker retention; it also has an impact on productivity.
 PwC's survey showed that 45 percent of workers experiencing financial setbacks have been distracted at work by their money problems.

-The menu of financial wellness tools employers might elect include educational tools for personal finances, one-on-one financial coaching, and even access to rainy day funds.
+The menu of financial wellness tools employers might elect includes educational tools for personal finances, one-on-one financial coaching, and even access to rainy day funds.

 It's a growing business sector, too.
 HoneyBee, a B2B financial wellness startup, recently closed a round of funding with $5.7 million in equity, TechCrunch reported.
-The financial technology company grew 225 percent during the pandemic and saw a 175 percent increase in usage for its on-demand financial therapy tools.
-Origin also recently announced that it raised $56 million in its Series B funding round, which it will use for customer expansion, as it saw increased demand for financial planning services during the pandemic, Business Wire notes.
+The financial technology company has grown 225 percent during the pandemic and seen a 175 percent increase in usage for its on-demand financial therapy tools.
+Origin also recently announced that it has raised $56 million in its Series B funding round, which it will use for customer expansion, as it has seen increased demand for financial planning services during the pandemic, Business Wire noted.